Our Collection (includes Libby and Zip Books)

 Need help using the catalog?
-Check out our step-by-step written guides on: how to log into your account; how to look up an item on the catalog; how to put an item on hold; and how to check your history of check outs.
-We also have a video guide showing you how to log on, look up items in the catalog, put an item on hold, and check your own history of check outs.
+Check out our step-by-step written guides on how to log into your account; how to look up an item on the catalog; how to put an item on hold; and how to check your history of checkouts.
+We also have a video guide showing you how to log on, look up items in the catalog, put an item on hold, and check your history of checkouts.

 If you need help, please contact your local branch and we will be happy to walk you through searching our catalog or putting items on hold.